- Home

 Application Insights

-On the basis of application, Parkinson’s disease segment held the largest share in 2024.
+Based on application, the Parkinson’s disease segment led the market with the largest revenue share of 26.80% in 2025.
 This growth can be attributed to the high prevalence of the disorder and the increasing adoption of advanced neurostimulation therapies.
 Deep brain stimulation (DBS) and other neurostimulation approaches have become standard treatment options for managing motor symptoms in Parkinson’s patients, especially when medications alone are insufficient.
 The segment’s dominance is further supported by ongoing technological advancements, such as closed-loop systems and BrainSense-enabled devices, which offer precise symptom control and improve patients’ quality of life.
 In addition, growing awareness of Parkinson’s disease, rising investment in research, and expanding access to specialized neurological care are reinforcing demand for neurostimulation solutions targeting this condition.

 Chronic pain segment is expected to witness the fastest CAGR over the forecast period.
 This growth is driven by the increasing prevalence of chronic pain conditions worldwide and the rising demand for non-pharmacological treatment alternatives.
 Spinal cord stimulators (SCS) and other neurostimulation devices provide effective pain relief while reducing reliance on opioid medications, which has become a critical consideration amid concerns about long-term opioid use and side effects.
 In addition, advancements in device technology, such as minimally invasive systems, wireless programmability, and real-time monitoring, enhance patient comfort and treatment outcomes, further boosting adoption.
 Increasing awareness among healthcare providers and patients about the benefits of neurostimulation therapies is also expected to accelerate market growth in this segment.